mathewbishop/fiberglass/README.md

 ## Install `sqlite3` (optional)

-You may want to install `sqlite3` on the system to have a way of managing the user and session databases outside the application.
-These databases are SQLite databases located in the application directory under `.db`.
+You may want to install `sqlite3` on the system to have a way of managing the user and session SQLite databases outside the application.

 `apt install sqlite3`